gveran22/NetworkAnalysis-MetaIBS/README.md

-# Network Analysis - MetaIBS
+# Network Inference and Comparative Analysis of Gut Microbiomes in Healthy and IBS-Patients

-This repository contains the data, scripts, and results for the **Network Analysis - MetaIBS** project.
-The study focuses on analyzing microbial networks using taxonomy-level aggregations and comparing network structures across datasets and experimental conditions.
+This repository is an extension of the **MetaIBS project** ([link to project](https://github.com/bio-datascience/MetaIBS)).
+It contains the data, scripts, and results for the Inference and Network Analysis of the MetaIBs datasets.
+The study focuses on analyzing microbial networks using taxonomy-level aggregations and comparing network structures divided by the `healthy`status across datasets as well as the merged of the datasets based on some important variables.

 ---